 (c) the person has not complied with the standard in relation to the goods.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (4) Subsection (3) does not apply if the person does not manufacture, possess or control the goods for the purpose of supplying the goods.

 (5) Subsection (1), (2) or (3) does not apply to goods that are intended to be used outside Australia.